- The last hidden region of Oigawa.

 The last hidden region of Oigawa.

-Senzu station is the last stop on the SL and this is where you jump on the tram bound for Sumatakyo Onsen, which departs at 1:20 P.M.
+From Senzu station, covered in our previous article, you can jump on the tram bound for Sumatakyo Onsen, which departs at 1:20 P.M.

-As I slowly go up to the narrow mountain path, I noticed that traffic gets a littler lighter.
-After 40 minutes of hiking, I reached Sumatakyo, said to be the last hidden region of Oigawa.
+After 40 minutes of hiking, we reached Sumatakyo, said to be the last hidden region of Oigawa.
 The virgin forest is 16km long and has a 100-meter difference in elevation.
-There are some hot spring hotels and souvenir shops surrounded by mountains, so the area is really quiet and the air is so clean.
+There are some hot spring hotels and souvenir shops surrounded by mountains, so the area is really quiet and the air is really clean.
 This area sounds as if it’s a legitimately hidden region.
-I somehow understand what’s happy about not having much.

-3 routes to hike in the vasty nature
+3 routes to hike in the vast nature

 ※For more details→Sumatakyo Map

-Each route can be hiked in 1 to 2 hours, so you can actually try all of them out if you want.
+Each route can be hiked in 1 to 2 hours, so you can actually try all of them out if you are brave enough.
 For the advanced hiker, I would recommend to hike up to the Asahi-dake or Mt.
 Sawaguchi.
 We were not energetic enough to go any further, so we decided to go to the Promenade course through the hot spring street!

 You can see the “Sarunami-bridge” in this picture.